Callum-Todd/dj_rename.py/README.md

 rename.py is a python script created to semi-automate the process of batch renaming my music collection.

 Information about the single or EP is obtained from [Discogs](https://discogs.com) through web scraping.

+#### Required
-(Beautiful Soup 4
+- Beautiful Soup 4

 #### Instructions: